staabm/staabm.github.io/_posts/2023-04-09-rexfactor-introduction.md

 Starting with the first version published version a bunch of use-cases are already available:

 - `PHP Version Migrations`: helps migrate your source according to the official php.net migration guides
-- `Unify Code Quality:` ensures code in your project adheres to the coding standards and best practices
+- `Unify Code Quality:` ensures code in your project adheres to coding standards and best practices
 - `Remove Dead Code:` identifying and removing code that is no longer used
-- `Infer Type Declarations:` infer native return-types or parameter-types of methods&functions to improve type coverage
+- `Infer Type Declarations:` infer native return-types or parameter-types of methods and functions to improve type coverage
 - `Reduce Symbol Visibility (Privatization):` reduce the visibility of symbols in the codebase to ease future refactoring and reduce the chance of unintended use
 - `Use Early Returns:` reduce complexity by using early returns